ianrastall/text-utils/books/ada/book-ada-02.md

 Current_Heart_Rate : Heart_Rate := 6000; -- Compile-time error
 ```

-This level of safety is critical in systems where a single error could have
+This level of safety keeps domain assumptions explicit and reviewable.
+By
-catastrophic consequences.
-Unlike languages that rely on runtime checks, Ada
+expressing real-world limits in the type system, Ada surfaces mistakes during
-catches these errors at the earliest possible stage—during compilation.
+development instead of relying solely on runtime testing to discover them.

 **The Evolution of Strong Typing**: While modern languages like Rust and
 TypeScript have adopted some strong typing concepts, Ada pioneered many of